 SIG applications are reviewed by a Grant Review Panel that scores applications based on the criteria provided below.
 Panelists review and score applications in the Fund for the Arts' online grant portal.
 Panelists also participate in applicant interviews.
-All panelists are required to review and sign a Confidentiality & Conflict-of-Interests Statement.
+All panelists are required to review and sign a Confidentiality and Conflict-of-Interests Statement.

 Fund for the Arts staff members do not score applications.
-Staff manages all administrative and logistical tasks necessary to conduct the grant review including providing the Grant Review Panel with resources and an orientation to ensure they can evaluate applications effectively and monitoring the process for any potential conflict of interest.
+Staff manage all administrative and logistical tasks necessary to conduct the grant review including providing the Grant Review Panel with resources and an orientation and monitoring the process for any potential conflict of interest.